Yas2410/YaseminKocak_14_21122022/README.md

 ### LIGHTHOUSE

-LightHouse performance tests for both app are available in both json and pdf extensions in :
+LightHouse performance tests for both app are available in both json and img extensions in :
 `src/performances/jQuery` and `src/performances/React`